angoca/db2-docker/instance/expc/README.md

 Once the response file is ready, you just need to execute the script.
 It will run `db2isetup`, then start the instance, and leave the console open under the `db2inst1` user.
-There, you can create the database, or perform other configuration changes.
+Once there, you can create the database, or perform other configuration changes.

     ./createInstance

-Once you have finish the configuration, you can leave the container running by
+Once you have finished the configuration, you can leave the container running by
 typing:

     Ctrl + P + Q